We build the hive

 Learn in production.

 Every cycle teaches the hive.
 Memory compounds.
-The engine you ship today is dumber than the one running tomorrow.
+Hivemind OS you ship today is dumber than the one running tomorrow.

 A small team,